Intuitive Foundation is pleased to announce the availability of funding to support Training and Education Research Grants for 2020.

 - Implementing surgical teamwork best practices in ways that are sustainable, reproducible, and scalable.

-- Helping Operating Room departments identify workflows and processes that improve patient care while also improving operational efficiency.
+- Helping Operating Room departments identify workflows and processes that improve patient care and operational efficiency.

 - Measuring and improving nontechnical skills among surgical team members, especially in stressful situations.